 If $A$ is a subset of a given poset~$(P,\leq)$, then $\da A$ is defined to be the set $\set{x\in P}{\exists a\in A, x\leq a}$.
 For short, we write $\da x$ for $\da \{x\}$.
 A subset $D$ of $P$ is called \emph{directed} if it is nonempty and every finite subset of it has an upper bound in $D$.
 A \emph{dcpo} is a poset $P$ such that each directed subset~$D$ of $P$ has a sup~$\bigvee D$ in $P$.
 A \emph{complete lattice} is a poset $P$ in which every subset has a sup.

-For any element $x,y$ of a poset $P$, $x$ \emph{way below} $y$, symbol by $x\ll y$, if and only if for any directed subset $D$ of $P$ with $y\leq \bigvee D$ always yields that $x\leq d$ for some $d\in D$.
-And for any elements $x$ and $y$ of poset $P$, $x\ll y$ implies that $x\leq y$.
+For any elements $x,y$ of a dcpo $P$, $x$ is \emph{way below} $y$, in symbols $x\ll y$, if and only if for any directed subset $D$ of $P$ with $y\leq \bigvee D$ always yields that $x\leq d$ for some $d\in D$.
+If $x$ and $y$ are elements of dcpo $P$ with $x\ll y$, then $x\leq y$.
 For any subset $A\subseteq P$, we write $\dda A=\set{x\in P}{\exists a\in A, x\ll a}$ and $\dda x=\dda\{x\}$.
 A subset $B_P\subseteq P$ is said to be a \emph{basis} of $P$ if, for any element $x\in P$, there is a directed subset $D\subseteq\dda x \cap B_P $ such that $x=\bigvee D$.
-An element $x\in P$ is call \emph{compact} if $x\ll x$.
-The set of compact elements of $P$ is denoted by $K(P)$. \begin{definition} \begin{enumerate}[(1)] \item A dcpo $P$ is a \emph{continuous domain} if it has a basis. \item A continuous domain is said to be a \emph{continuous $L$-domain} if, for any $x\in P$, the set $\da x$ is a complete lattice in its induced order. \item A \emph{continuous bounded complete domain} is a continuous domain in which every bounded above subset has a sup. \item A dcpo $P$ is said to be an \emph{algebraic domain} if $K(P)$ forms a basis. \item An algebraic domain which is a complete lattice is called an \emph{algebraic lattice}. \end{enumerate} \end{definition}
+An element $x\in P$ is called \emph{compact} if $x\ll x$.
+The set of compact elements of $P$ is denoted by $K(P)$. \begin{definition} \begin{enumerate}[(1)] \item A dcpo $P$ is a \emph{continuous domain} if it has a basis. \item A continuous domain is said to be a \emph{continuous $L$-domain} if, for any $x\in P$, the set $\da x$ is a complete lattice in its induced order. \item A \emph{continuous bounded-complete domain} is a continuous domain in which every bounded above subset has a sup. \item A dcpo $P$ is said to be an \emph{algebraic domain} if $K(P)$ forms a basis. \item An algebraic domain which is a complete lattice is called an \emph{algebraic lattice}. \end{enumerate} \end{definition}

 Particularly, every algebraic domain is a continuous domain.
 Note that if $P$ is a continuous domain with a basis $B_P$, then the way below relation on $P$ satisfies the following \emph{interpolation property}: